Restoring (and retaining) balance

 Right now, the pursuit of higher yields is driving demand for investment grade corporate bonds, which are less liquid than their government bond cousins.
 However, fixed income investing is teetering ever closer towards untested territories with the inexorable rise of private credit.

 This unrated end of the credit spectrum, which is even less liquid than investment grade corporate bonds, has been gathering momentum over the last 15 years, and according to Morgan Stanley’s[1] estimates, could reach $2.8 trillion by 2028.
-Add in music royalties, auto loans, residential mortgages, franchise finance and infrastructure debt, and by Apollo Global Management’s estimates, the total addressable private debt market may be as much as $40 trillion[2].
+Add in music royalties, auto loans, residential mortgages, franchise finance and infrastructure debt, and by a private global markets firm’s estimate, the total addressable private debt market may be as much as $40 trillion[2].

 The recent avalanche of assets cascading into private credit has come from insurers[3], who traditionally keep high allocations to fixed income.
 To satiate their need for returns, insurers are raiding other parts of their portfolio, such as private equity, to fund this credit buying spree.